lennartvansluijs/spectroscopic-transit-search/README.md

 # Spectroscopic Transit Search

-These are Python tools for a Spectroscopic Transit Search, as detailed in ... .
+These are Python tools for a Spectroscopic Transit Search, as detailed in [this paper](https://arxiv.org/abs/1903.08186).
 This github repository contains the following repositories:
 * [figures](https://github.com/lennartvansluijs/spectroscopic-transit-search/tree/master/figures) contains the final Figures
 * [data](https://github.com/lennartvansluijs/spectroscopic-transit-search/tree/master/data) contains the spectral data of Beta Pictoris
 * [scripts](https://github.com/lennartvansluijs/spectroscopic-transit-search/tree/master/scripts) contains the Python scripts used to create the plots